 If you're an Australian citizen, you may be able to defer all or part of your fees through FEE-HELP or HECS-HELP.
 With both schemes, you do not need to repay the loan until your income reaches a minimum repayment threshold.
 The loan program you can access depends on the fee place you are offered:

 - Australian fee-paying place - you may be eligible for FEE-HELP;

 - Commonwealth Supported Place -you may be eligible for the HECS-HELP.

 For more information on these loan schemes, visit Study Assist.

 Financial Aid provides advice and information on the cost of living in Melbourne, student loans and grants, government student assistance, budgeting, tax, and a range of other matters relating to student finances.

 From 1 January, 2017, the Research Training Scheme (RTS) will be replaced by the Australian Government Research Training Program (RTP) scholarships.

-See the graduate research scholarships section on the Scholarships page for more information.
+See the graduate research scholarships listings on the Scholarships website for more information.